An Introduction to Music Therapy in Rehabilitation

 The Illinois Physical Therapy Board has approved this course for 1.5 Contact Hours.
 Approval #216-000069

-The Shirley Ryan AbilityLab is recognized by the New York State Education Department’s State Board of Physical Therapy as an approved provider of physical therapy and physical therapist assistant continuing education.
-This course has been approved by the New York Physical Therapy Board for 1.5 Contact Hours
+The Shirley Ryan AbilityLab is recognized by the California and New York State Education Department’s State Board of Physical Therapy as an approved provider of physical therapy and physical therapist assistant continuing education.
+This course has been retroactively approved for 1.5 Contact Hours on 2/8/2024.

 The Shirley Ryan AbilityLab is an AOTA Approved Provider of professional development.
 Course approval ID# 02541.
 This distance learning – independent and interactive webinar is offered at .15 CEUs [intermediate, Foundational Knowledge].
 AOTA does not endorse specific course content, products, or clinical procedures.

 This course is offered for 0.15 ASHA CEUs (Introductory level, Related area).

 Financial: Receives an honorarium for teaching this course from the Shirley Ryan AbilityLab; employed by the Institute for Therapy through the Arts

 Basic Computer Requirements: You will need access to a computer with an Internet connection.
 High speed broadband access (LAN, Cable or DSL) is highly recommended.

 - Web browser: Latest stable version of Apple Safari, Google Chrome, or Mozilla Firefox